Apple Health is a place where you can store and track all of your health and fitness data in one place.

 What can you track on Apple Health?

-To give you a flavour, Apple Health can store data including:
+To give you a flavor, Apple Health can store data including:

 - Walking + Running Distance